 But the evidence does point to an open source problem, and we have a better understanding of its cause:

 How do we address this challenge?
-In part three of this blog series, we’ll talk about strategies for getting your arms around open source components in your software development process.
+Read part three of this blog series to learn strategies for getting your arms around open source components in your software development process.

 This is the second part of a blog series on vulnerabilities in third-party components and what enterprise developers can do about them.